ChristophCan/UdacityND-Behavioral-Cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-I used the model, described as the apporach from NVIDIA as my architecture.
+I used the model, described as the approach from NVIDIA as my architecture.

 This model consists of 5 convolution neural networks.
-Three with 5x5 filter sizes, followed by two 3x3 filter sizes.
+Three with 5x5 filter sizes, followed by a MaxPooling and a Dropout Layer.
+The next two layers are a convolutional 2x2 and a 1x1.
 As an activation function for each, I chose a RELU function (model.py lines 104-108).

 These CNN layers are then flattened and the data is fed into 4 consecutive, fully connected layers with diminishing amounts of nodes (model.py lines 109-113).